floshin/acrolib/training/recovery-guide.md

 *by Flosha, 16.-17.04.2025*

 *work in progress*
-**Todo:** Add Breathing as Number 1 and elaborate on it, wrong breathing patterns, effect on breathing on the muscles, recovery, lungs, and endurance training, cardio-vascular system etc., linking to another article specifically addressing endurance/cardio training.
-Todo: Adding info regarding when and in which way/combination to take supplements.
+**Todo:** Adding info regarding when and in which way/combination to take supplements.

 ---